About Voices of Child Health in Communities

 Marie E. Heffernan, PhD, serves as the Director for Voices of Child Health in Communities.
 She is responsible for overseeing survey research and dissemination of research findings.
 She previously worked in research administration at Northwestern University and on an interdisciplinary social sciences research initiative at the University of Illinois at Urbana-Champaign.
 She also serves on the Metrics Working Group for West Side United, a collaboration among healthcare, non-profit, and government partners to address health inequity on Chicago’s West Side.
 Marie received her doctorate in social psychology from the University of Illinois at Urbana-Champaign with a focus on survey methods, human development, and relationship science.

-Research Coordinator, Voices of Child Health in Chicago, Ann & Robert H. Lurie Children’s Hospital of Chicago
+Research Coordinator, Voices of Child Health in Communities, Smith Child Health Outcomes, Research, and Evaluation Center Catalyst program, Ann & Robert H. Lurie Children’s Hospital of Chicago